calebd/CMDActivityViewController/Readme.markdown

 ## Thanks

-Special thanks to Drew Wilson for letting me release this as I work on his upcomming app [Filtron](https://filtron.co).
+Special thanks to Drew Wilson for allowing me to release this as I work on his upcomming app [Filtron](https://filtron.co).